-The Burton James Tess 544 Sofa is a made-to-order transitional piece with an exposed wood base and crisp welting, aimed at living rooms that want tailored lines without a stiff sit.
-In our testing, the Cloud 9 seat and Blend Down back read as comfortably “medium” rather than sink-in soft, with good support but a footprint that feels substantial.
-It’s best for adults who lounge and host, and less ideal for tight rooms or low-maintenance households.
+The Burton James Tess 544 Sofa is a transitional, made-to-order sofa with an exposed wood base and clean welting.
+In our hands-on testing, the Cloud 9 seat and Blend Down back landed closer to a supportive medium than a sink-in lounge.
+It works best for adults who want a refined look with room to stretch out, and it makes less sense for tight spaces or households that want lower-maintenance upholstery.

 Product Overview